 Applying and getting accepted to the BRIDGE program is different from applying to the School of Social Work.
 BRIDGE prepares participants for applying to a master of social work (MSW) program.
 You need to submit a separate application for admission into a MSW program.

 Who Should Apply

 - You are interested in exploring higher education and careers in social work/human services; and

-- You were born in another country and received your bachelor’s degree either outside of the United States or in the United States within the last five years.
+- You were born in another country or are a second generation immigrant and received your bachelor’s degree either outside of the United States or in the United States within the last five years.